Sevyan Vainshtein: 1950s

-In Tuva’s capital city Kyzyl, Vainshtein worked as scientific director at the State Museum from 1950 to 1954.
+In Tuva's capital city Kyzyl, Vainshtein worked as scientific director at the State Museum from 1950 to 1954.
 Following that period he was asked to work in the same capacity at the Tuvan Institute for History, Language and Literature.

 During this time he also met the Russian music pedagogue Alevtina (Alla) Petrova, who was teaching in Tuva the Russian classical music heritage, and the two got married in Kyzyl.

 Within this almost 10-year period, Vainshtein undertook wide-ranging ethnographic and archaeologic research in many parts of Tuva.
-Among these scientific endeavors, he visited and interviewed thousands of Tuvans and explored hundreds of important archaeological monuments, including kurgans of the ancient Scythian culture, all of which he thoroughly researched and described in Russian and international scientific publications.
-In order to materialize his field research, he undertook many trips on inhospitable expedition trails over thousands of kilometers on horse back, on the backs of reindeers and camels, and on foot, because Tuva had only very few consolidated roads at the time, especially in the eastern Sayan Mountains.
+Among these scientific endeavors, he visited and interviewed thousands of Tuvans and explored hundreds of important archaeological monuments, including Kurgans of the ancient Scythian culture, all of which he thoroughly researched and described in Russian and international scientific publications.
+In order to materialize his field research, he undertook many trips on inhospitable expedition trails over thousands of kilometers on horse back, on the backs of reindeer and camels, and on foot, because Tuva had only very few consolidated roads at the time, especially in the eastern Sayan Mountains.

 Late in 1959, Vainshtein and his family returned to Moscow.
 At the Institute of Ethnology and Anthropology of the RAS, he began to undertake further intensive research into the large ancient Asian migrations, and about the Tuvans and their evolution in particular, bolstering this up with regular field research in Tuva and elsewhere in Central Asia.

 1960s

 In 1961 Vainshtein took a degree in history as Dr. Sc. with his thesis about the origins and culture of the Tuvan people, and was later appointed professor at his Institute.

 At an Anthropology Congress in Moscow in 1964, Sevyan Vainshtein was approached by another participant, the world-renowned explorer Thor Heyerdahl of Norway, who had asked him for a separate discussion, requesting Vainshtein to tell him more about his expeditions and to let him read his diaries.
 The two had a long conversation, during which Heyerdahl also reflected about his own expeditions and research.

-After a few days he visited Vainshtein again, returning his diaries, and strongly suggested to him to one day write a book about his personal experiences along with interesting details about his life on expeditions into Central Asia, aimed not only at the science community but also at the general public interested in foreign peoples and cultures.
+A few days later, he visited Vainshtein again, returning his diaries and strongly encouraging him to someday write a book about his personal experiences, including intriguing details from his expeditions into Central Asia.
+The book would be aimed not only at the scientific community but also at the general public interested in foreign peoples and cultures.
 In saying goodbye, Heyerdahl remarked to him with emphasis: “Don’t postpone the work on such a book for too long.
 There will be many interested readers the world over.
 Believe my own experience!”

-1980s and 1990s
+1980's and 1990's

 He undertook his last major journey to Tuva in 1983.
 In nearly 25 years of research, Vainshtein expanded his scientific studies towards the Tofalars, the Altai people, the Buryats and the Mongolians.
-Further research and study trips followed into the 1990s.
+Further research and study trips followed into the 1990's.